Ishikawa7/Ishikawa7/README.md

 </h1>
 <p align="left">

-### 🔭 I’m currently working as a data scientist and machine learning engineear and as a collaborator of the Semeion research center (Rome)
+### 🔭 I’m currently working as a data scientist and machine learning engineer and as a collaborator of the Semeion research center (Rome)

 ### 🏢 I'm co-founder and CTO of Semeion Tech SRL, a company that deals with adaptive artificial intelligence systems.
 The company is a spin-off of the Semeion research centre